muratk5n/thirdwave/en/README.md

 into this by US/UK who egged them on wout a care about what would happen to the people of Ukraine if/whe worse came to worse which it did, in 2022.

 ---

-Tesla books additional capex as "non-cash investing"?
-They basically admit that they juice up their free cash flow.
-Noone records capex as a non-cash investment \#fraud

----